This Week in Barrons – 9-2-2018:

 - Berkshire Hathaway buys more Apple: And now owns 252m shares.

-- Apple (AAPL) buys lens maker: Akonia Holographics – a startup focused on making lenses for augmented reality glasses.
+- Apple (AAPL) buys a lens maker: Akonia Holographics – a startup focused on making lenses for augmented reality glasses.
 The purchase is an indication that the tech giant has plans to make a wearable device that would superimpose digital information on the real world.

 - Coca-Cola (KO) buys Costa coffee: For$5.1B.
 Coke continues to expand its portfolio beyond sugary drinks.